-The Board of Directors recommends a vote FOR the resolution approving the compensation of our executive officers as disclosed in the Proxy Statement.
+The Board of Directors recommends a vote FOR the advisory resolution on the compensation of our executive officers as disclosed in the Proxy Statement.

-Approval of the resolution approving the compensation of our executive officers as disclosed in the Proxy Statement.
+2. Approval of the resolution approving the compensation of our executive officers as disclosed in the Proxy Statement.